 Furthermore, if you’re having difficulty finding people, then figure out a way to offer incentives to join your focus group, be it pizza, a gift card, or a bunch of coupons for your products when your app launches.

-Usability testing can help you figure out if you have a well-crafted user interface that is intuitive, easy to use and easy to learn how to use, and if you have straight-to-the-goal task flows that deliver your user to their end goal immediately.
+Usability testing can help you figure out if you have a well-crafted user interface that is intuitive, easy to use, and easy to learn how to use, and if you have straight-to-the-goal task flows that deliver your user to their end goal immediately.
 Or you can find out that the goal is impossible to reach without jumping through hoops.
-Remember that usability means the easiest possible flow route from opening to the app to achieving the goal, not ten different confusing steps.
+Remember that usability means the easiest possible flow route from opening to the app to achieving the goal.